 \subsection{Motivation}

-As our data lives in the ambient space and we a-priori do not have information about the underlying manifold, we will explore how the graph Laplacian applied to the function $f(x) = v \cdot x$ for a unit vector $v$, defined on the data-set in the ambient space, which is just a vector $\mathbf{f} = (v \cdot X_1, \ldots, v \cdot X_n) \in \R^n$.
-Our contribution of this paper is that we calculate explicitly how the graph Laplacian acts on such linear functions $f$, which can then be used for estimation purposes.
+Consider data points situated in the ambient space, where the underlying manifold structure is unknown.
+We examine the graph Laplacian operator applied to the linear function $f(x) = v \cdot x$, where $v$ is a unit vector.
+On our discrete dataset, this function reduces to the vector $\mathbf{f} = (v \cdot X_1, \ldots, v \cdot X_n) \in \R^n$.
+The contribution of this paper is that we calculate explicitly how the graph Laplacian acts on such linear functions $f$, which proves to be valuable for estimation purposes.

-The specific choice of $f$ is motivated by the fact that since $L_{n,t}$ converges to the Laplace-Beltrami operator, in the interior of $\Omega$, we expect that for $f$ as above $L_{n,t}f(x) \approx 0$.
+The choice of $f$ is motivated by the convergence properties of $L_{n,t}$ to the Laplace-Beltrami operator.
+In the interior of $\Omega$, we expect that $L_{n,t}f(x) \approx 0$.
 However, for singular points like intersections, the limit operator is of first order~\cite{BQWZ}, and $L_{n,t}f(x) \neq 0$, which can be seen in \cref{fig:lap}.

 Our results show how $x \to L_{t}f(x)$ and, through a finite-sample bound, how $x \to L_{n,t}f(x)$ behaves.
 More specifically, given $x_0 \in \Omega_i$ near some singularity, and $x$ in the ball $B_R(x_0)$, including the case when $x \not \in \Omega_i$, we show how the function $x \to L_{n,t}f(x)$ deviates from being constantly 0 and has specific functional forms.
 These forms depend on the type of singularity.